 We started off our Croatia road trip in Zagreb and headed down all the way to Dubrovnik having all kinds of experiences along the Dalmatian coast.

 We included Brac in our itinerary for several reasons:

 - Zlatni Rat beach – Croatia’s most popular postcard.
 Actually, Brac seemed to have the nicest beaches of the three.

-- While one of the most popular islands, it still preserves a laid back way of living we’re looking for.
+- While one of the most popular islands, it still preserves a laid back way of living we’re looking for (contrarily to Hvar).

 - It has more than one entry point: ferry route allowing cars on board connecting the island.
 There’s the Split to Supetar ferry and and Sumartin to Makarska.

 - It’s closer to the mainland, which means shorter ferry travel times.